 A priest happened to be going down that road, but when he saw him, he passed by on the opposite side.

 Likewise a Levite came to the place, and when he saw him, he passed by on the opposite side.
 But a Samaritan traveler who came upon him was moved with compassion at the sight.
 He approached the victim, poured oil and wine over his wounds and bandaged them.
 Then he lifted him up on his own animal, took him to an inn, and cared for him.
 The next day he took out two silver coins and gave them to the innkeeper with the instruction, 'Take care of him.
 If you spend more than what I have given you, I shall repay you on my way back.'
 Which of these three, in your opinion, was neighbor to the robbers' victim?"
 He answered, "The one who treated him with mercy."
 Jesus said to him, "Go and do likewise."

 Like many biblical tales, we might try to identify with one of the characters in the plot.
-In this case, we may ask ourselves if our actions align with the priest and Levite who pass by the man in need as they cross the street to avoid him.
-Perhaps we can see ourselves in the caring role of the Samaritan.
+In this case, we may reflect on times when we were more like the priest or Levite who passed by the man in need as they crossed the street to avoid him.
+Perhaps we see ourselves in the caring role of the Samaritan.
 What about recognizing ourselves in the position of the beaten man?
 The story of the Good Samaritan informs us about how addiction recovery works in a very sacramental way.
-We were left helpless on the road from Jerusalem to Jericho (representing the path away from God and toward sin).
-The priest and Levite are on the same route, symbolizing a fallen religion that has become self-absorbed and unable to help us.
+We were helpless on the road from Jerusalem to Jericho (representing the path away from God and toward sin).
+The priest and Levite are on the same route, symbolizing religious views that had become too self-absorbed and unable to help.

 The Samaritan traveler, however, was moved to pity at the sight of the beaten-up man.
 Early Church Fathers read this as a metaphor for the healing nature of God made flesh, noting that Samaritans were cultural outcasts and despised by many.
-It is significant that he approaches the endangered man by pouring wine and oil over his wounds.
+It is significant that he approached the endangered man by pouring wine and oil over his wounds.

 Jesus Christ approaches us in our brokenness and humiliation.
 Oil, which is used during baptisms, confirmation, priestly ordinations, and anointing of the sick, reaffirms our human dignity.
-The wine that is converted into His blood is poured into us to heal and transform us.
-The price He pays for our redemption is one that has not been earned nor can it be repaid.
-As we reflect on the gift that is our recovery, we give thanks for the mercy with which we are treated so that we may go and do likewise.
+The wine that is converted into his blood is poured into us to heal and transform us.
+The price He pays for our redemption is one that has not been earned nor can it be fully repaid.
+As we reflect on the gift that is our recovery, we give thanks for the mercy with which we are treated so that we may go and do likewise for others.